 As hard as it may seem, don’t force yourself to stop craving something.
 Just trust that slowly, your food cravings will normalize and you will get to a place where food is no longer on a pedestal.

-A mindset shift for us to think about on restriction…
+And finally, a mindset shift for us to think about on restriction…

 Restriction is easy, and takes no turning INWARD.
 Balance, and learning to eat in a way that feels good for YOU takes TRUE growth and reflection.
 It might be harder at times to reflect, but the reward is so much GREATER.
 It is so worth it.